• Skip to primary navigation

 • Cook for 7 minutes and then flip them.

-Cook for another 7 minutes with the lid closed.
+Cook for another 7 minutes.

 • Once they are done, remove from grill and allow to sit for 5-10 minutes before serving.